-- The safeguarding policy is in place and is adopted annually, is available publicly via our academy website (signed and dated) and has been written in line with The Trust/Local Authority guidance and the requirements of the Norfolk/Suffolk Safeguarding Children Partnership policies and procedures; - The academy contributes to inter-agency working in line with Working Together to Safeguard Children (2018); - A member of the senior leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is at least one deputy DSL(s) who is an appropriately trained member of staff identified to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
-There will always be cover for this role and the role will be evidenced explicitly in the role holders job description.
+- The safeguarding policy is in place and is noted annually, is available publicly via our academy website and has been written in line with The Trust/Local Authority guidance. - The academy contributes to inter-agency working in line with Working Together to Safeguard Children (2018); - A member of the senior leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is at least one deputy DSL(s) who is an appropriately trained member of staff identified to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
+There will always be cover for this role and the role will be evidenced explicitly in the role holders job description. - All staff receive a safeguarding induction and are provided with a copy of this policy, the Trust Code of Conduct for Adults, the behaviour policy and the academy's safeguarding response for those pupils/students who are absent from education as detailed in Section 6 of this policy. - All staff undertake appropriate child protection training that is updated annually (with regular updates as necessary) and on-line safety training; - In terms of filtering and monitoring there is consideration to the number of and age range of children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks; - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance; - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2023);

-- All staff receive a safeguarding induction and are provided with a copy of this policy, the Trust Code of Conduct for Adults, the behaviour policy and the academy's safeguarding response for those pupils/students who go missing from education as detailed in Section 6 of this policy. - All staff undertake appropriate child protection training that is updated annually (with regular updates as necessary) and on-line safety training; - Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance; - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2022); - They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - They undertake regular monitoring of the Single Central Record (SCR) including enhanced checks for governors, and an annual self-assessment review of safeguarding across the academy
+- They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - They undertake regular monitoring of the Single Central Record (SCR) including enhanced checks for governors, and an annual self-assessment review of safeguarding across the academy.

-3.4 The governing body will receive a safeguarding report at each meeting that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the academy.
+3.4 The Local Governing Body will receive a safeguarding report at each meeting that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the academy.
 It will also record all safeguarding activity that has taken place, for example, meetings attended, reports written, annual self-assessment review, training or induction given.
 It will not identify individual pupils.

-The Headteacher/Principal
+The Headteacher

-3.5 At the Academy the Headteacher/Principal is responsible for:
+3.5 At the Academy the Headteacher is responsible for:

-- Identifying a member of the senior leadership team to be the Designated Safeguarding Lead for safeguarding (DSL) and provide an up to date job description - see Appendix 6 (this may be the Headteacher but does not have to be); - Identifying an alternate member of staff to act as the Designated Safeguarding Lead for safeguarding (Deputy DSL) in his/her absence to ensure there is always cover for the role; - Ensuring that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures including raising awareness of NSPCC Whistle-blowing helpline 0800 028 0285; - Liaise with the LADO and the Trust in the event of an allegation of abuse being made against a member of staff or volunteer.
+- Identifying a member of the senior leadership team to be the Designated Safeguarding Lead for safeguarding (DSL) and provide an up to date job description - see Appendix 6 (this may be the Headteacher but does not have to be); - Identifying an alternate member of staff to act as the Designated Safeguarding Lead for safeguarding (Deputy DSL) in his/her absence to ensure there is always cover for the role; - Ensuring that the policies and procedures adopted by the Local Governing Body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures including raising awareness of NSPCC Whistle-blowing helpline 0800 028 0285; - Liaise with the LADO and the Trust in the event of an allegation of abuse being made against a member of staff or volunteer.